Siegmund Lubin: Biography

-Siegmund Lubin was born as Zygmunt Lubszyński, a son of Samuel Lubszyński and Rebeka Lubszyńska, Polish Jews, in Breslau, Germany (now Wrocław, Poland) or in Poznań on April 20, 1851.
+Siegmund Lubin was born as Zygmunt Lubszyński, a son of Samuel Lubszyński and Rebeka Lubszyńska, Polish Jews, in Breslau, Kingdom of Prussia (now Wrocław, Poland) or in Poznań, Kingdom of Prussia on April 20, 1851.
 His father, a successful ophthalmologist, moved the family for economic reasons to Berlin soon after Zygmunt's birth.
 There young Zygmunt Germanicized the spelling of his first name to Siegmund.
 He later graduated from the Heidelberg University and in 1876 emigrated to the United States, where he settled in Philadelphia and worked as an optometrist.
 Around 1881, he shortened his surname from the Polish Lubszyński to Lubin.

 He soon progressed to making his own camera and projector combination, which he sold.
 In 1896 he began distributing films for Thomas Edison.
 In 1897 he started making films and in 1902 formed the Lubin Manufacturing Company, incorporating it in 1909.
 He made the film Meet Me at the Fountain in 1904.
 His company also sold illegally copied prints of many films by other directors, notably those of Georges Méliès, making Lubin one of the foremost early practitioners of film piracy.

 By 1910 his company had built a film studio, "Lubinville", in Philadelphia, at Twentieth and Indiana Streets.
 A fire at its studio in June 1914 destroyed the negatives for his unreleased new films.
 When World War I broke out in Europe in September of that year, Lubin Studios was among the American filmmakers who lost foreign sales.
 The Lubin Film Company went out of business on September 1, 1917, after having made more than a thousand motion pictures.
 Siegmund went back to work as an optometrist.

-He died on September 11, 1923 at his home in Ventnor, New Jersey.
+He died on September 11, 1923, at his home in Ventnor, New Jersey.
 He was buried on September 14, 1923.